dumlutimuralp/antrea-packet-walks/part_c/README.md

+# PART C

+This section explains the packet flow between frontend and backend pods, which are on different Kubernetes nodes, in four different phases.

-# 8. SCENARIO 2 - Phase 1 - Frontend Pod to Service
+# 8. Phase 1 - Frontend Pod to Service

 The flow that will be explained in this section is shown below.